Signed in as:

 Ballet technique, Pointe technique & Repertoire.
 Dancers will learn variations from classical ballets such as “Sleeping Beauty” “Giselle”, “Corsair” and many more.

-2pm-4pm Students will be continuing classes such as Contemporary and Aerial Ballet, Character dance and partnering.
+2pm-4pm Students will be continuing classes such as Contemporary and Aerial Ballet, Character dance and Partnering.

-The program culminates with a showing in the Minnesota Ballet School studio on Friday,
+The program culminates with a showing in the Minnesota Ballet School studio on Friday, June 26 and July 17.

 1. At the barre.